larrasket/metaexodus/README.md

 ## Requirements

 - Node.js 16+
-- PostgreSQL running locally (with the same schema)
+- PostgreSQL running locally (database will be created automatically)
 - Access to a Metabase instance

 ## Quick Start